AungKyawWin20/Apple-Stock-Data-Analysis/README.md

 # Apple Stock Data Analysis

 This project analyzes Apple stock data using machine learning models to predict stock prices.
-It includes data preprocessing, exploratory data analysis (EDA), and the implementation of regression models such as Random Forest Regression.
+It includes data preprocessing, exploratory data analysis (EDA), and the implementation of regression models such as Random Forest Regression and Linear Regression

 ## Features